ujtk6014/WolveZ_CANSAT2020/README.md

   ```
   bash inst_opencv.sh
   ```
-  Check in python wether you successflly installed opencv
+  Check in python if you successflly installed opencv or not
   ```Python
   import cv2
   ```